skellis46/finger-pointing-moon/case-for-support.md

 ## edit bin

+develop an original set of practice-research epistemic principles (and also set of values).

+- the power of specificity (case-studies in medicine)
+- danger in research ideas, practices and projects that are not in dialogue with each other
+- what do I mean by 'epistemic values'? e.g. transparency and rigour of who, when and why is creating knowledge

+We -- artistic-researchers -- have inadvertently created an enormous array of garishly coloured boats filled with important bits and pieces, each of which is bobbing up and down blissfully unaware of the other shiny boats that are so so close.

+and a crucial problem in the development of practice-research in the Academy.

+- problem of what can't be known: problem of unknown (and certainly unarticulated) epistemic limitations of practice-research --
+key epistemic paradox of

 This line of inquiry has fallen away or disappeared and it is not clear why.
 In more embodied creative practices (like dance, performance, live-art), the concept of _embodied knowledge_ has emerged as a form of epistemic proxy or red herring,